abhiSyncd/Java-8-Features-Step-By-Step/src/b_Map/d_sort | SortMaps.md

 	    .collect(Collectors.toMap(Map.Entry::getKey, Map.Entry::getValue,(oldValue, newValue) -> oldValue, LinkedHashMap::new));

         sortedMap.forEach((key, value) - > System.out.println(key + ":" + value));

+#

+	Steps
+	> Convert a Map into a Stream
+	> Sort it
+	> Collect and return a new LinkedHashMap (keep the order)

 # 2 - Sort By VALUE